esha1238/mywebsite/README.md

 # mywebsite

-This is my first time using GitHub.
+This is my first GitHub repo.
 Just trying to upload a file I have created on my local machine.